Sevasit/Sevasit/README.md

 - Express JS
 - Postgresql

-### ⛈️ Tennologies that I don't use munch but already worked with
+### ⛈️ Technologies that I don't use munch but already worked with
 - C#
 - Dotnet Core
 - Nest JS